Would it surprise you to know that you can have a low TSH but still be hypothyroid?

-This is why basing your dosing decisions off of the TSH by itself is not necessarily a wise decision.
+This is why basing your dosing decisions on the TSH by itself is not necessarily a wise decision.

 Taking either T4 or T3 will reduce your TSH, no question about it.

-It turns out that T3 is about 3-4x more powerful at reducing your TSH than T4 is but they will both reduce it.
+It turns out that T3 is about 3-4 times more powerful at reducing your TSH than T4 (8) is but they will both reduce it.

 So if your TSH isn’t the best way to evaluate thyroid function…. what is?